laurailonaa/outfit-princess-dress-up-game/README.md

 ## Description

 Outfit Princess! is a simple, web-based app where users can dress-up an avatar and mix and match different clothing pieces!
-The project is built with React (frontend), Node.js (backend) and SQLite database structure.
+The project is built with React, Node.js and SQLite database structure.
 The style of the app and digitally hand-drawn clothes are inspired by 2000s dress-up games and aesthetics.

 ## Screenshots